 - 8.00AM Volunteer leaves home and is dropped (or walks) to the project; The volunteer joins with the local staff.
 You will be given a duty roster and a plan for your work.
 There is usually a tea break and a lunch break.
 Work and hours is dependent on the project and location that the volunteer is participating in.

 - 12.00PM-5.00PM Work at the project usually ends.
 The volunteer at this point is free to visit and see places or do shopping.
 You may also want to hang out with the kids up to around 6.00PM.

 NB If a volunteer is taking advantage of the Spanish language course (20 hour course is compulsory if volunteering over 2 weeks and do not have fluent Spanish) they will usually volunteer for half the day and spend the other half of the day (3-4) hours taking Spanish lessons.

-Weekends: During the weekend, volunteers have spare time and usually just relax or take the opportunity to explore other parts of their local town and Ecuador.
+Weekends: Volunteers on our Ecuador program typically work Tuesday through Friday.
+During the weekend, volunteers have spare time and usually just relax or take the opportunity to explore other parts of their local town and Ecuador.
 Long weekends can be taken to travel further afield such as the coast or Galapagos Islands.
 If volunteers wish to volunteer over the weekends they can join local teams and visit other orphanages (or other children helping organizations) to spend time simply playing with and entertaining the children.